justinethier/cyclone/docs/Garbage-Collector.md

 - Closures from the exception stack
 - Global variables

-The minor collection algorithm consists of the following:
+The minor GC algorithm is based on Cheney on the MTA and consists of the following:

 - Move any root objects on the stack to the heap.
   - Replace the stack object with a forwarding pointer.
 The forwarding pointer ensures all references to a stack object refer to the same heap object, and allows minor GC to handle cycles.